-The three open textbooks that were created in 2017/18 will save students a total of approximately $56,000 per year, according to estimates by last year’s authors.
+The three open textbooks that were funded in 2017/18 will save students a total of approximately $56,000 per year, according to estimates by last year’s authors.

 The recipients of the 2017/18 funding (issued by the Open and Affordable Course Materials Working Group, supported by the Provost's Advisory Committee on Teaching and Learning), shared these additional benefits of creating new open textbooks:

 From an instructor standpoint, it is very helpful to be able to create a custom textbook with the flexibility of being able to choose, revise, and edit content to meet course needs.
 I have been so inspired by connecting with other instructors who are also using open textbooks internationally - there are many exceptional scholars working on open content, and the rigor of available materials is continually increasing.

 - Dr. Meghan Norris, creator of an open textbook for PSYC100: Principles of Psychology